mystic-ai/distribute-challenge/README.md

-# Welcome to the Neuro Challenge
+# Welcome to the Mystic Challenge

 Your goal is to create a service that can receive user-provided functions (see example function below) remotely and distribute their execution amongst multiple workers.
 Users can interact with the service via a Python client you should also create.
 Example function: